mahimalolla/Data-Poisoning-Attacks-to-Deep-Learning-Based-Recommender-Systems/README.md

 # Data-Poisoning-Attacks-to-Deep-Learning-Based-Recommender-Systems

-Data Poisoning Attacks to Deep Learning Based Recommender Systems
-Mahimanjali Lolla, Jhade Sai Rupa, B.Sai Gayathri, Lakshmi Sresha G, Anbazhagan M Department of Computer Science and Engineering
-Amrita School of Computing, Coimbatore
-Amrita Vishwa Vidyapeetham, India cb.en.u4cse{19128, 19623, 19012, 19019}@cb.students.amrita.edu, anbazhagan-m@cb.amrita.edu
-Abstract—Many web services, including Amazon, YouTube, and Google News, use recommendation systems to help users find interesting information.
+Many web services, including Amazon, YouTube, and Google News, use recommendation systems to help users find interesting information.
 In industry, a wide range of recommendation systems have been developed and deployed,